madhavkarri/-CarND-P8-PIDController/Writeup_Report.md

 # **Self-Driving Car Engineer**
-# **Project: Highway Driving Path Planning**
+# **Project: PID Controller**

 ## MK

 Overview
 ---
-Develop a path planner in c++ to safely navigate around a virtual 3 lane highway with other traffic that is driving +/-10 MPH of the 50 MPH speed limit.
-A successful path planner would keep inside its lane, avoid hitting other cars, and pass slower moving traffic using localization, sensor fusion, and map data.
+Implement a PID controller in C++ to maneuver the vehicle/car around a race track.
+The car and race track simulator provides cross-track-error (CTE) and velocity (mph) to compute steering angle correction.
+Corrected steering angle maintains the car stay inside of the track lane.

 The Project
 ---